yuvalira/Monet_style_transfer/README.md

 This repository contains the code, models, and report for our final project in the course:

-Deep Learning and its Applications to Signal and Image Processing and Analysis (361.2.1120) — Spring 2025, Ben-Gurion University
+Deep Learning and its Applications to Signal and Image Processing and Analysis (361.2.1120) — 2025, Ben-Gurion University

 ---